Kitura/Swift-Kuery/README.md

 SQL database abstraction layer

 ## Summary
 Swift-Kuery is a pluggable SQL database driver/SDK abstraction layer.
 Its main idea is to unify the APIs to the various relational databases, providing a Swifty yet SQL-like API.
+This allows easy switching between databases and forms the basis for an Object-Relational Mapping (ORM) framework.

-While Swift-Kuery is not an Object-Relational Mapping (ORM), it provides a great basis to build an ORM.
-It is also useful if you don't want to commit to a specific database, allowing easy switch between databases.
+[Swift-Kuery-ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM) is an ORM, built on top of Swift-Kuery, which allows you to simplify the persistence of model objects with your server.

 Swift-Kuery is easy to learn, consumable framework that comes with a set of [implemented plugins](#list-of-plugins).